Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8

 where $L_{X,38} = L_X/1.0\times 10^{38}~{\rm erg~s}^{-1}$.
 Using $P_S \sim 9.7$~s, $L_{X,38} \sim 1.8$, and $\eta = 1/4$ \citep{christodoulou2016x,chandra2020study,chandra2025long,chandra2026}, the estimated magnetic field is $\sim 3 \times 10^{13} ~G$.

 The magnetic field of the neutron star estimated using the model given by \cite{ghosh1979accretion} is $\sim 10^{13} ~G$ \citep{ducci2025discovery}. \citet{ducci2025discovery} also estimate the magnetic field using the model given by \citet{gao2021magnetic}, which extends the magnetically threaded disk model to the super-Eddington regime.
 Using this model, the estimated magnetic fields for regimes far away and close to spin equilibrium are $\sim 10^{13} ~G$ and $\sim 2 \times 10^{14}\,G$, respectively \citep{ducci2025discovery}.
-The higher magnetic field inferred by \citet{ducci2025discovery} is equal to the magnetic field obtained using equation \ref{eq7} in this work.
-The lower value of the magnetic field ($\sim 10^{13} ~G$), is comparable (within a factor of about 3-7) to those estimated using the torque balance equation and the minimum luminosity on the propeller line.
+The higher magnetic field inferred by \citet{ducci2025discovery} is equal and about threefold smaller than the magnetic field obtained using equation \ref{eq7} for $\xi \sim 1$ and $\xi =0.5$, respectively.
+The lower value of the magnetic field ($\sim 10^{13} ~G$), is comparable (within a factor of about 3-23) to those estimated using the torque balance equation and the minimum luminosity on the propeller line.